Br1ckmaster/portfolio/index.md

 <h3><u>Firefight</u></h3>
 <p>Firefight is an action puzzle, local co-op game, that has you play as two office workers escaping a burning office building by working together.<br>
 <br>
 Firefight is the first game that I am developing in Unreal Engine 4.
-The team developing Firefight consists of 3 artists, a designer and programmer(me).
-Currently it is still in development, but screenshots, trailer and more information will be added. </p>
+The team that developed Firefight consisted of 3 artists, a designer and programmer(me). </p>
 </div>

 <div class="Social Media">